town-hall-pinball/town-hall-pinball.github.io/_posts/2015-01-06-basic_gameplay.markdown

 deal.

 Hooked up the P-ROC, and it only took us two times to get things up and running.
-Sound was fully working (though through the laptop).
+Sound was fully working (through the laptop).

 ![Jon doing some testing]({{ site.url }}/assets/article_images/2015-01-06-basic_gameplay/jonTesting.jpg)